Skip to Main Content

 How to get a good credit personal loan

-3. Complete the application.
-Once you’ve picked a lender, you’ll need to fill out a full application and submit any required documentation, such as pay stubs or tax returns.
+Once you've picked a lender, you'll need to fill out a full application and submit any required documentation by the lender, such as pay stubs or tax returns.
+Additionally, you'll need to submit to a hard credit check which may temporarily lower your score.

 Range